FlorinAndrei/soundspec/README.md

 ### Multiprocessing

-To speed up creation of multiple spectrograms in batchmode soundspec uses all available CPU cores to process the data in parallel (reading is not parallelized).
-If there are many big audio files the memory may not be sufficient.
-In this case run soundspec with option -s to force single processing mode.
+To speed up creation of multiple spectrograms in batch mode `soundspec` uses all available CPU cores to process the data in parallel.
+Reading is not parallelized but running many cores at the same time means that also the audio data for each core must be held in memory at the same time.
+If there are many large audio files the memory may not be sufficient.
+In this case run `soundspec` with option `-c <N>` to use only <N> cores or `-c 1` to force single processing mode.